dada-lang/dada/CONTRIBUTING.md

 Dada is pretty young and informal, but we welcome contributions!

-Note that, as BDFL, nikomatsakis is currently driving the language direction, syntax, and semantics during this early, experimental period.
+Keep in mind that Dada is my "spare time, relaxation and exploration" project.
+Responses may be slow and I am driving the language direction, syntax, and semantics.
+Naturally I would absolutely love to hear what people think, but I am acting as BDFL and final decision maker for the time being. --nikomatsakis

 ## Finding an issue